These days, it seems like technology is absolutely everywhere.

 Still not convinced?
 Check out the growing number of hackathons kids can compete in for some serious cash (what's a hackathon?), and learn more about the different ways kids can make money online from home.

 9. Coding provides the best kind of learning experience

 Ok, here’s the real secret to getting kids excited about a new topic or skill.
 Study after study has pointed to the benefits of project-based learning, or PBL.
 Inherently, project based learning starts and ends with something kids care about and are interested in.
-When given the opportunity to incorporate their passions with expert guidance, kids’ learning goes through the roof.
+When given the opportunity to pursue passions with expert guidance, learning goes through the roof.

 Learning to code also offers the perfect opportunity to work in teams, something educational experts know produces amazing results.
 Cooperative learning increases student engagement and motivation in ways working solo simply can’t compete with.
 Plus, cooperative learning teaches lessons in teamwork and problem-solving that might have been left out of traditional academic curriculum.